gillius/webcrawler/README.md

 # Web Crawler Project

-This is a simple project that will scan all pages and content of a domain starting from an HTML page served at /.
+This is a simple project that will scan all pages and content reachable by an HTTP/HTTPS or file URL.
 It will ignore content on other domains.

 ## License